ginanasseri/CalculatorInterpreter/README.md

 - `interpreter`: traverses the AST provided by the parser and calculates the result
 - `nestingstack`: used to ensure parentheses are balanced.

-Also included: `main_test.go` that extensively tests various syntax cases.
+Also included: `main_test.go` that extensively tests for syntax error cases and ensures order of operations is followed.
 Use `go test` to run.